atouze7/flashcard/README.md

-To start the server:   hi
+To start the server:
 - npm install -
+-
 npm run server

 To start the client:
 - cd client -
+-
 - npm install -
+-
 npm start